EddieHubCommunity/open-source-practice/README.md

 - Then on your github account, just go into your fork and click on `make pull request`

+Hurray!
+You successfully have made your first contribution!

 ---

 ## How can I fix a merge conflict?